SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 print(str)  # Maria Ivanova @ 19
 ```

-In Python we cannot concatenate a number to a given text directly.
-That is why the number is first parsed to text utilizing the function **`str(…)`**.
+In Python, we cannot directly concatenate a number to a given text, so we first parse the number to text utilizing the **`str (…)`** function.

 Here is another example: